islam - MTL Circumcision

 In some Muslim cultures and religions, before the boys undergo this procedure, they must be able to recite the whole Quran from start to finish.
 In countries such as Malaysia, for example, circumcision is seen as a puberty rite that helps to separate boys from childhood and usher them into adulthood.

-The practice of circumcision is an important ritual aimed at improving cleanliness in Islam, though it is not a compulsory practice.
-As such, it is highly encouraged, but never forcefully enforced.
+Circumcision is an important ritual in Islam, symbolizing cleanliness and purification.
+While it is not obligatory, it is strongly encouraged and never imposed by force.
 The ritual can be traced back to the times of Prophet Muhammad – believed to have been born without a foreskin.
 Some Muslims have, therefore, adopted the practice so that they may also be like the great prophet.
 It was also widely practised by a majority of the past prophets.

 There are numerous health benefits that come with circumcising newborns during the first few months of life.
 Some of the notable health benefits include: